SwellRT/swellrt/README.md

 ```
 ### Text Documents

 Text documents allow real-time collaborative text editing from different clients.
 They are based on the Apache Wave's Documents XML format (http://www.waveprotocol.org/protocol/draft-protocol-specs/wave-conversation-model).
-Each XML's start or end tag is represented as a location point in the document.
+Each XML's start/end tag is represented as a location point in the document.
 First location is 0.

 Create a Text doc. object and attach it to the model before start editing it.